Mauritania Islamic Air Force: War with the Polisario Front

 In 1976, the Polisario Front started to attack Mauritanian territory.
 Flying activity by the FAIM was intense, and in June, the second-ever foray of the Polisario in Mauritania, in the direction of the capital Nouakchott, was detected by FAIM aircraft while still underway towards its target.
 The Polisario convoy, comprising about 100 vehicles, thus had to retreat prematurely.
 Moreover, FAIM BN-2 Defenders repeatedly harassed the convoy while it was driving towards the Algerian border.
 However, these aircraft were vulnerable to ground fire, and on 29 December a Defender was shot down by a 9K32 Strela-2 MANPADS, with the whole crew being killed.
 Another followed on 16 July 1977, with one killed; the two survivors evaded capture from the Polisario.
 A third Defender was downed by a Strela-2 on 10 January 1978, with its pilot being killed.
 In early February of the same year, Defenders helped evacuate dozens of wounded soldiers from the army garrison of Tichlé, which had withstood a Polisario attack.

 The war against the Polisario Front was a huge strain on the Mauritanian national budget, and it caused more and more discontent in the country, including inside of its armed forces.
 Two successful military coups took place in 1978 and 1979 respectively.
 While the war with the Polisario continued, on 27 May 1979 the junta's strongman Ahmed Ould Bouceif died in the crash of the FAIM DHC-5D that was bringing him to an ECOWAS summit in Dakar, together with the other 11 occupants.
 The new Mauritanian government then decided to stop the country's involvement in Western Sahara, and a peace treaty between Mauritania and the Polisario Front was signed in August.

 From the 1980s to today

 The Air Force School was recently created in Atar.
 It was founded to train pilots, mechanics, other crewmen for the Air Force.

 More recent procurements have been from China in the form of the Harbin Y-12 II turboprop transports were delivered in September 1995, one crashed in April 1996.
 A second one crashed on July 12, 2012.
 The Xian Y-7 (a licensed variant of the An-24) was delivered from October 1997, which crashed in May 1998.
+And a SF.260 was crashed in May 2024.